basyavasya-honmono/hadive/LabelingTool/README.md

 d.
 But there are too small (at the corner of images) - enter 3 after you draw the patch.
    Suggested Usage For: Humans farthest from the camera (at the corners) and your Eagle Eyes caught them!

 e.
-Didn't get it perfect (Picasso, are't you ?)?
-Enter 'tab' and increase the patch aspect ratio or 'control' to decrease the patch aspect ratio.
+Didn't get it perfect (Picasso, are't you :D ?) - Enter 'tab' and increase the patch aspect ratio or 'control' to decrease the patch aspect ratio.

 The key here is in you chosing the right center of the patch (Step 1 in Working)!
 All action goes around it.